Alfech/PythonScript/README.md

 * An SNR Calculator made with Python
 * A script that start app and move them to a specific screen (They are both not working properly)
 * A script that execute plantUML
+* A script that take sentences as input and print them in random order

 It will contain :